 Health Information Manager Specializations & Degree Types

 While not required, many health information managers earn a master’s of science in health information management.
-This advanced degree can help with employment opportunities as well as career advancement for those already working in the field.
+This advanced degree can help with employment opportunities and career advancement for those already working in the field.

 Admissions Requirements for Health Information Manager Programs